A Survey on LLM-as-a-Judge: Evaluation of LLM-as-a-Judge

-The main objective of LLM-as-a-judge is to achieve alignment with human judges.
+Given that the initial motivation of LLM-as-a-judge lies in replacing human annotation, the foremost aspect of its evaluation should naturally be the extent to which it aligns with human judgments.
 Numerous studies approach this by considering the LLM evaluator as a virtual annotator and evaluating the extent of its agreement with human annotators.
 The percentage agreement metric represents the proportion of samples on which LLM and human annotators agree \cite{thakur2024judging}.

-where $\mathcal{D}$ is the dataset, $S_{\text{llm}}$ and $S_{\text{human}} $ is the evaluation result of LLM evaluator and human judge respectively, which can be in the form of both score or rank.
-Additionally, widely used correlation metrics such as Cohen's Kappa \cite{thakur2024judging} and Spearman's correlation \cite{liu2024aligning, bai2024benchmarking} are also employed to access agreement.
-Other works treat the LLM-as-a-judge task as a classification problem, where human annotations serve as the labels, and compute precision, recall, and F1 scores to evaluate the performance \cite{zhu2023judgelm, wang2023pandalm}.
+where $\mathcal{D}$ is the dataset, $S_{\text{llm}}$ and $S_{\text{human}} $ are the evaluation results of the LLM evaluator and human judge, respectively, which can be in the form of both score or rank.
+Additionally, widely used correlation metrics such as Cohen's Kappa \cite{thakur2024judging} and Spearman's correlation \cite{liu2024aligning, lm-as-an-examiner} are also employed to assess agreement.
+Other works treat the LLM-as-a-judge task as a classification problem, where human annotations serve as the labels, and compute precision and recall to evaluate the performance \cite{zhu2023judgelm, wang2023pandalm}.